expressjs/multer/README.md

 include any file extension.

-**Note:** Multer will not append any file extension for you, your function should return a filename complete with an file extension.
+**Note:** Multer will not append any file extension for you, your function should return a filename complete with a file extension.

 Each function gets passed both the request (`req`) and some information about the file (`file`) to aid with the decision.